Discover the career path of Andy Beshear, from the first major opportunity to industry-changing achievements.

 On October 1, 2021, Andy Beshear declared his candidacy for reelection as governor in the 2023 election.

-In November 2022, Andy Beshear signed an executive order to allow medical marijuana possession and regulate delta-8-THC in Kentucky.
+In November 2022, Andy Beshear signed an executive order to allow medical marijuana possession and to regulate delta-8-THC.

 On March 31, 2023, Andy Beshear signed SB 47 into law, which established a medical cannabis program in Kentucky.

-On November 7, 2023, Andy Beshear defeated Republican nominee Daniel Cameron 53% to 47% in the 2023 Kentucky gubernatorial election, winning reelection to a second term.
+On November 7, 2023, Andy Beshear won reelection as Governor of Kentucky, defeating Republican nominee Daniel Cameron with 53% of the vote.

-In 2023, Andy Beshear was reelected to a second term as governor of Kentucky by a wider margin of 5%, defeating Republican attorney general Daniel Cameron.
+In 2023, Andy Beshear was re-elected to a second term as Governor of Kentucky, defeating Daniel Cameron by a margin of 5%.

-In 2023, Daniel Cameron unsuccessfully ran for governor against Andy Beshear.
+In 2023, Daniel Cameron, who was appointed by Andy Beshear to serve as Attorney General, unsuccessfully ran for governor against Beshear.

-In 2024, Andy Beshear created a political action committee to raise money for candidates in the 2024 United States elections.
+In 2024, Andy Beshear created a political action committee to raise money for candidates who "push back against this national trend of anger politics and division".

 In 2024, Andy Beshear signed an executive order to ban conversion therapy for minors after Republicans in the state legislature had repeatedly blocked legislative efforts to do so.